associatedpress/datakit-core/docs/developers.rst

 Datakit is a light-weight framework for creating custom data science workflows.

-It relies on the cliff_ command-line toolkit to provide an extensible system of plugins to support custom workflows.
+It relies on the Cliff_ command-line toolkit to provide an extensible system of plugins to support custom workflows.

 Core development